Rojaun-Dev/Sparrow-new/AUTH0-SETUP.md

 ### 3. Configure Environment Variables

-1. Create a `.env.local` file in the root directory with the following variables:
+1. Create a `.env.local` file in the project root directory (not in the client directory) with the following variables:

 ```
 # Auth0 configuration